epicweb-dev/epic-stack/docs/monitoring.md

 ## Signup

-You can sign up for Sentry and create a Remix project from visting [this url](https://sentry.io/signup/?project_platform=javascript-remix) and filling out the signup form.
+You can sign up for Sentry and create a Remix project from visiting [this url](https://sentry.io/signup/?project_platform=javascript-remix) and filling out the signup form.